PIMCO Thought Leadership

 The SEC yield is an annualized yield based on the most recent 30 day period.

 PIMCO calculates a Fund's Estimated Yield to Maturity by averaging the yield to maturity of each security held in the Fund on a market weighted basis.
 PIMCO pulls each security's yield to maturity from PIMCO's Portfolio Analytics database.
 When not available in the PIMCO's Portfolio Analytics database, PIMCO pulls the security's yield to maturity from Bloomberg.
 When not available in either database, PIMCO will assign a yield to maturity for that security from a PIMCO matrix based on prior data.
+In general, the calculation will incorporate the yield based on the notional value of all derivative instruments held by a Fund.

 The distribution yield for monthly paying Funds is calculated by annualizing actual dividends distributed for the monthly period ended on the date shown and dividing by the net asset value on the last business day for the same period.
 The distribution yield for quarterly paying Funds is calculated by taking the average of the prior four quarterly distribution yields.
 The quarterly distribution yields are calculated by annualizing actual dividends distributed for the quarterly period ended on the most recent quarterly distribution date and dividing by the net asset value for the same date.
 The yield does not include long- or short-term capital gains distributions.